sahilrajput03/server-rendering-babel/readme.md

 So via command

-- `npm run babel:watch a2.js`: We can watch over file a2.js and all the jsx will be compilerd to javascript.
+- `npm run babel:watch C2.js`: We can watch over file `C2.js` and all the jsx in it will be compilerd to javascript.

 - `npm run test`: With this command I intend to test out compilerd javascript by simply importing that file in differen file.